Introductory course on $\ell$-adic sheaves and their ramification theory on curves: Etale sheaves

 \subsubsection{Action of a finite group}

 Let $G$ be a finite group acting on a scheme $X$, i.e. we are given a group homomorphism $G\to \Aut(X)$.
 Assume $G$ acts admissibly on $X$, i.e. $X$ is a union of open affines $U=\Spec A$ such that the action of $G$ restricts to an action on $U$.
 (This is e.g. the case if $X$ is quasi-projective over an affine scheme).
 Then we can form the quotient $\pi: X\to X/G$, where $X/G$ is defined by glueing the schemes $U/G:=\Spec A^G$, for $U$ as above.
-We have $\Hom(X,Y)^G=\Hom(X/G,Y)$ for all schemes $Y$, where $G$ acts on $\Hom(X,Y)$ via precomposition, see \cite[Exp.V, 1.]{SGA1}.
+We have $\Hom(X,Y)^G=\Hom(X/G,Y)$ for all schemes $Y$, where $G$ acts on $\Hom(X,Y)$ via precomposition.
+In general, $X/G$ might not be noetherian, which violates our Convention \ref{conv-noetherian}.
+Therefore, by convention we will only consider finite group actions on $X$ for which the quotient $X/G$ is actually noetherian.
+This is e.g. the case if $X$ is of finite type over some (noetherian) base $S$ and $G$ acts via $S$-automorphisms.
+See \cite[Exp.V, 1]{SGA1}.

 An \'etale sheaf of $A$-modules on $(X,G)$ is an \'etale sheaf of $A$-modules $\sF$ on $X$ together with morphisms